 RISE offers a broad range of volunteer opportunities.
 Volunteers with RISE staff the 24-hour crisis line, provide support and child care in the emergency shelter, assist in the office, staff outreach booths, help with events and more.
 All RISE volunteers are thoroughly screened and must go through a 65 hour training to become a state certified sexual assault and domestic violence crisis counselor.

 RISE has a number of internship opportunities available for undergraduate and graduate students as well as interested community members.
-Current internship positions are available in the area of Crisis Services, Outreach & Development and Counseling.
+If interested in becoming a RISE intern, please contact our Volunteer Manager at firstname.lastname@example.org.